In Brief

 Four independent research programs.
 One biblical diagnosis: the mind of the flesh is hostile to God.

-And here is the question worth sitting with: if you had read this article about any other topic — if a psychologist had shown you that your resistance to a medical treatment was driven by the illusion of control rather than evidence — you would nod thoughtfully and reconsider.
-But you are not nodding right now, are you?
-Something in you is already building the counter-argument.
-That selective resistance — calm about every other bias, defensive about this one — is exactly what Romans 8:7 predicts.
-The flesh is not hostile to neuroscience.
-It is hostile to God.
-Your uneven response is the proof standing in the room.
+If you had read this article about any other topic — if a psychologist had shown you that your resistance to a medical treatment was driven by the illusion of control rather than evidence — you would nod thoughtfully and reconsider.
+If you are not nodding right now — if something in you is already building the counter-argument — that selective resistance, calm about every other bias and defensive about this one, is exactly the pattern Romans 8:7 would predict.
+The flesh is not hostile to neuroscience; it is hostile to God.
+That reaction cannot, by itself, settle whether the doctrine is true — only the texts can do that.
+But it is worth being honest about: where the resistance spikes is usually where the heart has something it is afraid to lose.

 What Surrender Actually Feels Like

 If losing control sounds like dying, that's because it is.
-Jesus said it: "Unless a grain of wheat falls into the earth and dies, it remains alone; but if it dies, it bears much fruit" (John 12:24).
+Jesus said it: "Unless a kernel of wheat falls to the ground and dies, it remains only a single seed.
+But if it dies, it produces many seeds" (John 12:24).
 The surrender of control is a death — the death of the illusion that you were ever in charge.

 Imagine you've been gripping a rope over a dark abyss your entire life.
 Your arms burn.
 Your fingers bleed.
 Someone says: "Let go."
 The terror is absolute.
 But then you let go — and discover that underneath the abyss was solid ground, six inches below your feet, the entire time.
 You were never in danger.
 You were only in terror.
 That is what sovereignty feels like from the other side: the control you were clutching was never yours, the ground was always beneath you, and the God whose sovereignty terrified you is the same God who has never once let go of you.